 The two-week field school session provides a minimum of 75 hours of fieldwork and training, workshops, lectures and guided tours as follows:

-The four-week session provides a minimum of 150 hours of fieldwork and training, workshops, lectures and guided tours incorporating all of those from the two-week session plus the following:
+The four-week session provides a minimum of 150 hours of fieldwork and training, workshops, lectures and guided tours incorporating those from the two-week session plus the following:

 8.00 - 9.30 pm - Traditional Bulgarian welcome dinner.

-Meeting time/point on arrival date: 7:45- Hotel Cherno More lobby
+Meeting time/point on arrival date: 7:45 pm - Orbita Hotel lobby

-A pick-up may be arranged from Varna, Burgas, Sofia and Plovdiv airports, train or bus stations upon request.
+Transfers from Burgas, Sofia and Plovdiv airports, train or bus stations can be arranged upon request for an additional fee.

 Morning: Presentation of the Balkan Heritage Field School and collaborative universities & institutions, the project and the participants.
 Ice-breakers.